fusion5/x86-64-linux-cpu-trap-flag/README.md

 ```

 The `strace` output shows first the `rt_sigaction` call that installs the handler;
-then there follow a series of SIGTRAP calls and their handler (`rt_sigreturn`
+then there follow a sequence of SIGTRAP handler calls (note: `rt_sigreturn`
 returns from the handler).